Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3304 - Network 2/🟦3 # Network Layer/🟩5 @ Dynamic Routing Protocols.md

 We do multiple areas to reduce the time taken to make a topology.

 Things to note:
-- Ther are area boundary routers that allow communication from the area to the backbone
+- There are area boundary routers that allow communication from the area to the backbone
 - Areas cannot communicate with eachother directly, they have to route data through the backbone and then to the other area

 _Visual explanation: https://youtu.be/OD3nGIoBQME_